-With help from a respected Los Angeles DUI attorney, you may be able to clear your name and get back to your life after your felon in possession of a firearm charge.
-Learn more about what is next for your defense when you contact our office for a confidential case review.
+With help, you may be able to clear your name and get back to your life after your “felon in possession of a firearm” charge.
+Contact Los Angeles DUI Lawyer for a confidential case review.
+We have decades of experience connecting clients with valuable attorneys.

-Elements of a Felon Possession of a Firearm Offense Under CA Penal Code 29800
+Elements of a Felon in Possession of a Firearm Offense Under CA Penal Code 29800

-- The defendant purchased, received, owned, or was otherwise in possession of a firearm.
+- Purchased, received, owned, or were otherwise in possession of a firearm

-- The defendant knew they were in possession of, purchased, received, or owned a firearm.
+- Knew you were in possession of, purchased, received, or owned a firearm

 This means BB guns and pellet guns are not considered firearms under the law.
 Examples of devices that may be considered firearms include: